ujvaljoshi/basics-of-react-workshop-website/lessons/intro-to-react.md

 Now open this file in your browser.
 On Mac, hit ⌘ (command) + O in your favorite browser, and on Windows and Linux hit CTRL + O to open the Open prompt.
 Navigate to wherever you saved the file and open it.
 You should see a line of text saying "not rendered".

-- Pretty standard HTML5 document.
-If this is confusing, I teach another course called [Intro to Web Dev][webdev] that can help you out.
 - We're adding a root div.
 We'll render our React app here in a sec.
 It doesn't _have_ to be called root, just a common practice.
 - We have two script tags.
   - The first is the React library.
 This library is the interface of how to interact with React; all the methods (except one) will be via this library.
 It contains no way of rendering itself though; it's just the API.